Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 - average linkage -> average distance between all points in the two clusters
 - centroid method -> compute a centroid for eache cluster and measure the distance between centroids

-We can use visual tools to see where to stop in the aggregation/division (dendogram or screen plot)
+We can use visual tools to see where to stop in the aggregation/division (dendogram or screen plot).

 The advantage of hierarchical clustering is that we do not have to decide the number of clusters *a priori* but can be automatically decided given a threshold.
 The disadvantage is that this does not scale well on large datasets and the interpretation is up to the expert's knowlegde.